Aiven-Labs/opensearch-migration-examples/README.md

 ## NodeJS

-Testing show that this is a two (2) line change.
+Testing shows that this is a two (2) line change.
 Install the new dependency, and change the `require`/`import` statement.

 See this commit diff as an example change: [node-client-migration/src/main.js](https://github.com/aiven/opensearch-migration-examples/commit/deebaff2833bd8e851aa00001ac37ebf69cca9a3)